How to build a website that supports your business goals

 Once you’ve clearly defined your business goals and target audience, the next step is to map out the structure of your website.
 Start by identifying the essential pages your website will need.
 The structure of these pages should reflect your business goals.

-The basic structure will have the following pages: Home page, About us page, Service/Product pages, and a Contact us page.
+The basic structure will have the Home page, About us page, Service/Product pages, and a Contact us page.
+You can build it yourself or choose prebuilt templates that many website builders offer.

 Next, map out how users will navigate through your site.
 A logical flow will make it easier for visitors to find what they’re looking for without frustration.
 The user journey should be smooth, with clear navigation menus, strategic CTAs, and an overall intuitive design.
 Your website structure should be designed with growth in mind.
 As your business evolves, your website will need to adapt.
 Plan ahead by ensuring that your website is easy to expand.